Instrumental Variable Identification of Dynamic Variance Decompositions

 This online appendix contains supplemental material for the article ``Instrumental Variable Identification of Dynamic Variance Decompositions''.
-We provide (i) bounds on other notions of variance decompositions, (ii) extensions of the identification analysis to multiple instruments correlated with a single or multiple shocks, (iii) characterizations of the bias of SVAR-IV (or ``proxy SVAR'') procedures under noninvertibility, (iv) an illustration of our method using a quantitative structural macro model, (v) supplementary results for our empirical application, and (vi) asymptotic theory on the nonparametric validity of our sieve VAR inference strategy.
+We provide (i) bounds on other notions of variance decompositions, (ii) extensions of the identification analysis to multiple instruments correlated with a single or multiple shocks, (iii) characterizations of the bias of SVAR-IV (or ``proxy SVAR'') procedures under noninvertibility, (iv) an illustration of our method using a quantitative structural macro model, (v) supplementary results for the monetary shock application, (vi) a second set of empirical results on the importance of oil news shocks, and (vii) asymptotic theory on the nonparametric validity of our sieve VAR inference strategy.
 The end of this appendix contains proofs and auxiliary lemmas.

 \textbf{Any references to equations, figures, tables, assumptions, propositions, lemmas, or sections that are not preceded by ``B.'' refer to the main article.}

 {

 }